thusneem/AI-Recipie/README.md

-#AI Recipe Assistant
+🍳 AI Recipe Assistant

-An AI-powered recipe generation web application built using Angular, Python, and AWS Bedrock.
-The app allows users to generate personalized recipes based on ingredients, dietary preferences, and cuisine types using generative AI.
+An AI-powered recipe generation web application built with Angular, Python, and AWS Bedrock.
+The app generates personalized recipes based on ingredients, dietary preferences, and cuisine types using generative AI.

-##Features
+🚀 Features

 Generate recipes from available ingredients